 These additional works, plus the initial allocation, had to be completed within the original timeframe, and before the financial year ended.

-From the first site visit, and subsequent detailed surveys of all eight buildings, including a large aircraft hanger, the team began to develop a programme of works based on the most cost effective, commercial efficient design specifications in both materials and resource to undertake the works.
+From the first site visit, and subsequent detailed surveys of all eight buildings, including a large aircraft hanger, the team began to develop a programme of works based on the most cost-effective, commercial efficient design specifications in both materials and resources to undertake the works.

 The principle operational issues to be given consideration were: